How to Track Your Menstrual Cycle Accurately (Beginner’s Guide)

 Fertility predictions are estimates

-Cycles can shift due to stress, illness, or lifestyle changes
+Cycles can shift due to stress, illness, travel, or lifestyle changes

 Step 5: Use a Period Tracking Tool